 Definition

 An asset is typically identified either by being expressly stated in a contract or implicitly when it becomes available for use.
-Thus, a lessee doesn’t need to know an asset’s exact serial number to deem it as ‘identified’ (IFRS 16.B13; BC111).
+Thus, a lessee doesn’t need to know an asset’s exact serial number to consider it ‘identified’ (IFRS 16.B13; BC111).

 Portions of assets